-This is a Level 2 Unit Standards course aimed at students who are considering a vocational pathway.
-It provides students a chance to consider career options, develop employability skills, gain an understanding of the world of work and develop some life skills.
+This is a Level 2 Unit Standards course.
+It is aimed at students who are considering a vocational pathway.
+It provides students a chance to consider career options and gain an understanding of the world of work while developing their employability skills.

-Standards on offer are flexible and where possible will cater to each student's chosen pathway.
-In addition to this students will develop practical skills such as CV writing, interviewing, career planning and some basic financial literacy skills.
+Students will do career planning, CV writing, interviewing, and some basic financial literacy skills.
 Where students demonstrate work readiness/basic employability skills they will be offered work experience opportunities.
 The standards below are indicative ONLY of what is available.
-Students can expect to be offered 20 credits in this class.
+Standards on offer can be flexible and where possible or applicable they can cater to each student's chosen pathway.